-For NOx, VOC (NMVOC + CH4), CO and PM, the emissions from road transport vehicles have to comply with the different EU directives listed in Table 4.2.
-The emission directives distinguish between three vehicle classes according to vehicle reference mass5: Passenger cars and light duty trucks (<1305 kg), light duty trucks (1305-1760 kg) and light duty trucks (>1760 kg).
-The specific emission limits are shown in Annex 3.
+For passenger cars and light commercial vehicles, the emission directives distinguish between three vehicle classes according to vehicle reference mass5: Passenger cars and light duty trucks (<1305 kg) have the same emission limits but different legislation dates.
+Light duty trucks (1305-1760 kg) and light duty trucks (>1760 kg) have the same legislation dates but different emission limits.

 For heavy-duty vehicles (trucks and buses), the emission limits are given in g per kWh and the measurements are carried out for engines in a test bench, using the ECE R-49, EU ESC (European Stationary Cycle) and ETC (European Transient Cycle) test cycles, depending on the Euro norm and exhaust gas after-treatment system installed.
 For Euro VI engines the WHSC (World Harmonized Stationary Cycle) and WHTC (World Harmonized Transient Cycle) test cycles are used.
-For a description of the test cycles see e.g. www.dieselnet.com.
+For a description of the test cycles, see e.g. www.dieselnet.com.